Marino Caracciolo

-Life
+Biography

 Born in Naples into one of the most important families in the Kingdom of Naples; his father, Domizio, was governor of Calabria.
 Marino spent his youth and was educated under the tutelage of Cardinal Ascanio Sforza at the court of Milan.
 In 1505, Caracciolo was created by Pope Julius II, commendatory abbot of S. Maria di Teneto, in Reggio Emilia.

-Ambassador of Duke Massimiliano Sforza to the Papal court in 1513 he was created an Apostolic Protonotary in 1515; in the same year he took part as orator of the Duke of Milan to the V Lateran Council.
+Ambassador of Duke Massimiliano Sforza to the Papal court in 1513, he was created an Apostolic Protonotary in 1515; in the same year he took part as orator of the Duke of Milan to the V Lateran Council.

-In 1518 he was appointed Papal nuncio to Spain and in 1519 nuncio before the Diet of Augsburg.
-After the election of Emperor Charles V he was appointed nuncio to the new emperor, and traveled to Ghent in August 1520.
-At the Diet of Worms in 1520 he worked with Cardinal Girolamo Aleandro in opposition to the supporters of Martin Luther.
+In 1518, he was appointed Papal nuncio to Spain and in 1519 nuncio before the Diet of Augsburg.
+After the election of Emperor Charles V, he was appointed nuncio to the new emperor, and traveled to Ghent in August 1520.
+At the Diet of Worms in 1520, he worked with Cardinal Girolamo Aleandro in opposition to the supporters of Martin Luther.
 In May 1521, he left Worms to follow the emperor to Flanders.
 In November the Imperial court moved to Spain.
-Pope Adrian VI confirmed Caracciolo's position as nuncio.C. arrived in Venice In 16 June 1523 he was sent to Venice to persuade and conducted the negotiations with skill and with a happy outcome which led the Signoria to denounce an alliance with France.
+Pope Adrian VI confirmed Caracciolo's position as nuncio.C. arrived in Venice In 16 June 1523, he was sent to Venice to persuade and conducted the negotiations with skill and with a happy outcome which led the Signoria to denounce an alliance with France.

 With the death of Pope Adrian in September 1523, Caracciolo began to represent the Emperor's interests to Rome.
 In the same year he was enfeoffed with large estates in the Duchy of Milan (County of Vespolate 1524–1530, exchanged for County of Gallarate 1530).
 In 1524 he was created Bishop of Catania, but left the administration to his brother Scipione, as Charles V to the position of imperial orator to the Duke of Milan Francesco II Sforza.
-During the Lombardy campaign of 1524, he maintained contacts between Francesco Sforza and the leaders of the imperial army, the viceroy of Naples Carlo di Lannoy and Fernando d'Ávalos, the marquis of Pescara, intervening often in defense of the civilian population.
+During the Lombardy campaign of 1524, he maintained contacts between Francesco Sforza and the leaders of the imperial army, the viceroy of Naples Charles of Lannoy and Fernando d'Ávalos, the marquis of Pescara, intervening often in defense of the civilian population.